wildcardgamez/BuddyCards/README.txt

 Card Displays
 Made with 1 wood plank and 6 sticks, a card display can be placed to hold 6 cards on a wall.
 They come in all vanilla wood varieties.
+If you have Byg installed, they also come in all byg varieties.

 Config
 The config file of the mod allows adjusting of the odds of packs dropping when the